redhat-openstack/website/source/uncategorized/deploying-multi-node-overcloud-using-tripleo-and-tuskar.html.md

 ## Undercloud Setup

 The steps to install the undercloud and configure Tuskar are listed in: <https://github.com/agroup/instack-undercloud/blob/master/README-packages.md>.
+These steps should be executed on Fedora 20.

 Note that this task's install uses the instack-baremetal.answers.sample answers file.